 After you receive a transplant, medications will become a significant part of your life.
 Your transplant team will help you manage and understand your medicine.

-Medicine you required prior to your surgery may no longer be necessary.
+The medicine you required prior to your surgery may no longer be necessary.
 Discuss all of your pre-transplant drugs with your doctors after the transplant.
 When you begin taking medication that is new to you, you will need to carefully monitor and report any unusual side effects to your nurse coordinator.
 Side effects vary by dosage and type of medication.
 Ask your nurse coordinator or doctor any questions you have about your particular medication.

 To help the transplanted lungs survive in your body, you will be given medications for the rest of your life to fight rejection.
 Some of these drugs can adversely affect the kidneys and other organs.
 After returning home, you will need monthly blood tests to monitor the levels of your anti-rejection drugs.
 Not only do levels fluctuate, but as your body adjusts to living with transplanted lungs, the amount of medication required to maintain your transplanted organ(s) will decrease.